 In order to advise correctly, your doctor will need to know a little more detail around your travel plans, such as where you are travelling, the time of year and the activities you have planned.

-Visit your healthcare professional 4-6 weeks before travel to see if medication is needed for you.
+Visit your healthcare professional at least 4 weeks before travel to see if medication is needed for you.

 Sources & Citations

 5. Centres for Disease Control and Prevention.
 Travelers’ Health – Thailand.
 Available at: https://wwwnc.cdc.gov/travel/destinations/traveler/none/thailand [accessed 16 April 2020].

 SPANZ.SAPAS.18.04.0163(1)a - Date of preparation April 2020Show All